 In 1961, Kennedy ordered the Bay of Pigs invasion of Cuba.
 It was mostly led by Cuban exiles with minimal US support.
 However, the invasion was a failure leading to embarrassing negotiations with Fidel Castro’s Cuba.

 In 1962, the world came extraordinarily close to nuclear war during the Cuban Missile Crisis.
 The Soviet Union moved missiles to Cuba.
-Many in the American military were keen on an air strike on the missile bases.
-But, Kennedy chose a more cautious diplomatic approach.
-He found a way to offer Khrushchev a way out without losing face, whilst making sure the missiles were removed from Cuba.
+Many in the American military were keen on an air strike on the missile bases, but Kennedy chose a more cautious diplomatic approach.
+He found a way to offer Khrushchev a way out without losing face, while making sure the missiles were removed from Cuba.

 During his brief presidency, John F Kennedy oversaw an escalation of US involvement in Vietnam, which included sending 16,000 military advisers to the country.
-Later, Kennedy’s secretary of defence Robert McNamara said Kennedy was considering pulling out of Vietnam in 1963 and believes that if Kennedy had survived, American involvement would have ended.
-Tapes showed that Lyndon Johnson later criticised Kennedy’s opinion that America should withdraw.
+Later, Kennedy’s secretary of defence Robert McNamara said Kennedy considered pulling out of Vietnam in 1963 and believes that if Kennedy had survived, American involvement would have ended.
+Tapes showed that Kennedy’s former Vice-President, Lyndon Johnson later criticised Kennedy’s opinion that America should withdraw.

 Ich Bin Ein Berliner